Many I/O objects in Asio are stream-oriented. This means that:

 SyncWriteStream, where synchronous write operations are performed using a member function called

-AsyncWriteStream, where synchronous write operations are performed using a member function called
+AsyncWriteStream, where asynchronous write operations are performed using a member function called

 Examples of stream-oriented I/O objects include